HAWinther/CorrelationFunction/README.md

 Input files in the survey case is assumed to either have format: [RA, DEC, z, (weight)] with RA/DEC in degrees or [X, Y, Z, (weight)] with positions in Mpc/h.
 For simulation boxes we always assume [X, Y, Z, (weight)] with positions in [0, Box].

-The code uses linear binning in [r] and the maximum radius we compute the correaltion function up to, Rmax, is assumed to be in Mpc/h for survey data and the same units as the boxsize for simulation boxes.
+The code uses linear binning in [r] from [Rmin] up to [Rmax] which are assumed to be in Mpc/h for survey data and the same units as the boxsize for simulation boxes.
+To use logarithmic binning simply activate this by setting [cuter\_library\_logbin = 1] before calling the library.

 Instead of reading data from file one can also call the code directly by supplying an array of galaxies (see cuter\_library.h for how different call options) defined in [galaxy.h].
-This struct can be freely modified as long as it has x[3] and w (if weights is used).
+This struct can be freely modified as long as it has x[3]  (and w if weights is used).
 NB: for the survey option the method [CUTER\_correlation\_function\_from\_galaxies] modifies the galaxies/random positions provided to fit them into a simple box.
 If this is undesirable use [CUTER\_correlation\_function\_from\_galaxies\_copy] to make an internal copy and work with this.

 The library returns a struct with [r, xi(r), poisson\_err(r), DD(r), DR(r), RR(r)] or [r, xi(r), poisson\_err(r), DD(r)] for a periodic box.